 By Sarah E. Pan and Michèle M. Mazzocco

-Sarah Pan is a Developmental Psychology doctoral student at the Institute of Child Development at the University of Minnesota.
-Michèle Mazzocco is a Professor of Developmental Psychology at the Institute of Child Development at the University of Minnesota where she is also Director of the Math and Numeracy Lab.
+Sarah E. Pan is a PhD student in the developmental psychology program at the University of Minnesota Institute of Child Development.
+Michèle M. Mazzocco is Professor of Developmental Psychology at the Institute of Child Development at the University of Minnesota where she is also Director of the Math and Numeracy Lab.
 The authors are members of the DREME Family Math and DREME Math+ projects.
-Their favorite holiday is Halloween!